Nicky Lopez Player Props: Royals vs. Cardinals

 Nicky Lopez At The Plate

-- Lopez enters this game on a four-game hitting streak.
-In his last games, he's hitting .286.
+- Lopez will look to extend his five-game hitting streak.
+He's batting .500 during his last outings.

-- This year, Lopez has recorded at least one hit in 11 of 24 games (45.8%), and had multiple hits twice.
+- Lopez has picked up a hit in 12 of 25 games this year, with multiple hits three times.

-- In 24 games played this year, he has not gone deep.
+- In 25 games played this season, he has not hit a long ball.

-- Lopez has driven in a run in six games this season (25.0%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.